TheJacksonLaboratory/FunDataR/3_multivariate/lesson3.md

   as `y = 3 * x1 - x2` or `y = 4 * x1 - 2 * x2`,  or even
   `y = 300 * x1 - 298 * x2`, etc. That is, very similar predictions can be
-  produced with wildly different coefficients, which makes the fitting process extremely unstable (reflected in the standard errors rising).
+  produced with wildly different coefficients, which makes the fitting process extremely unstable (partially reflected in the standard errors rising).
 We will discuss methods for dealing with highly correlated predictors in the machine learning section of this course.

 We saw some hint of this going on in the previous example.
 When we included the `I(wt ^ 2)` term, which is correlated with `wt` itself, it increased the standard error for the `wt` coefficient estimate, decreasing the corresponding t-statistic and coefficient significance.
-Although `hp` had a lower pairwise correlation with `mpg` than `disp`, it was a more useful predictor, because it added more 'new' information to the fit, because `hp` had a lower correlation with `wt` than did `disp`.
-That is, much of the information `disp` had to offer was already included with `wt`.
+Although `hp` had a lower pairwise correlation with `mpg` than `disp`, it was a more useful predictor, because it added more 'new' information to the fit, since `hp` had a lower correlation with `wt` than did `disp`.
+That is, much of the information `disp` had to offer was already included with the inclusion of the `wt` variable.

 ```
 rm(list=ls())